Home Fleet

 The Home Fleet was a fleet of the Royal Navy that operated from the United Kingdom's territorial waters from 1902 with intervals until 1967.
 In 1967, it was merged with the Mediterranean Fleet creating the new Western Fleet.

 Before the First World War between 1902 and 1904 the Admiralty reorganised its ships in home waters into a permanent force called the Home Squadron.
 At the beginning of 1905, it was renamed the Channel Fleet.
 In 1907 a new Home Fleet was formed from ships in reserve and new ships, and in 1909 the Channel Fleet was merged into it, forming the principal fleet in British waters.
-In 1912 it was renamed the Home Fleets, formed of the First, Second and Third.
+In 1912 it was renamed the Home Fleets, formed of the First, Second and Third fleets.
 On the outbreak of the First World War the First Fleet became the Grand Fleet.
 When the Grand Fleet was redistributed after the war, the reserve fleet was briefly named Home Fleet in 1919 before being renamed, and after the Invergordon Mutiny in 1931 the Atlantic Fleet was renamed Home Fleet in 1932.
 During the Second World War, it was the Royal Navy's main battle force in European waters.